imoldernow/Ravencoin-Pi-Node-utils/README.md

 connectedhosts.sh
 This shows the IP addresses and ports of hosts that are connected to ravend.
-This also shows the connected hosts clients information, if the connection is inbound/outbound, and the amount of data transfered to each host
+This also shows the connected hosts' client information, if the connection is inbound/outbound, and the amount of data transfered to each host